-SeaMorgens currently use two different fabrics, a recycled polyester and a recycled nylon.
+SeaMorgens currently use two different fabrics, one is made from recycled polyester and the other one is made with ECONYL® regenerated nylon.
 As well as being recycled, we are proud to say these fabrics are also safe and respectful of the environment thanks to the manufacturers policies aimed at safeguarding the planet.
 Water recovery, fumes treatment and independent production of energy are some of the reasons it complies with our sustainable vision.